rromanik/applitools-holiday-shopping-hackathon/README.md

 | Application Name          | app.name           | <any_value>           | The application name as will be associated with tests on the Applitools Eyes dashboard |
 | Profile                   | profile            | 'part1', 'part2', 'part3' | To be used only from command line.
 Each profile corresponds to the respective Hackaton part. |

+This, for example, adds a flexibility to execute any browser configuration for any version of the application.

 ## Used Technologies / Libraries
 * Applitools Eyes
 Used for visual testing using Applitools Ultrafast Grid: com.applitools:eyes-selenium-java3:3.186.0;

 * WebDriver Manager
-Used to automatically set up ChromeDriver for local run: io.github.bonigarcia:webdrivermanager:4.2.2;
+Used to automatically download and set up ChromeDriver for local run: io.github.bonigarcia:webdrivermanager:4.2.2;

 * JUnit 5
 Used as the test runner: org.junit.jupiter:junit-jupiter-api:5.7.0,